RIVM-IIV-Microbiome/biomeStats/README.md

 # biomestats #

 NOTE: This package in under active development.
 Changes may be done without prior notice.
-No support will be provided for the tool unless a stable version is announced.
+No support will be provided for the tool unless a stable version is released.

 _biomestats_ is an R package developed to bring the microbiome association framework proposed by Ferreira JA and Fuentes S. [Some comments on certain statistical aspects of the study of the microbiome.
 Briefings in bioinformatics.
 2020 Jul;21(4):1487-94](https://doi.org/10.1093/bib/bbz077) to the wider microbiome research community.
 The tools is developed within the RIVM-Microbiome Toolbox project.